 Antarctica is the world's seventh continent, and for many, it represents the final frontier of adventure travel.
 It's a place so remote that few will ever experience it; and so beautiful that those who do remain under its spell forever.
-Largely untouched by humans, it is the ultimate wilderness - a fantasy land of blue-tinged bergs that belongs to no-one but the penguins colonising its ice floes and the whales sounding in the deep.
+Largely untouched by humans, it is the ultimate wilderness - a fantasy land of blue-tinged bergs that belongs to no one but the penguins colonizing its ice floes and the whales sounding in the deep.

-There are several ways to reach Antarctica, the most traditional of which is to cross Drake Passage from Ushuaia in southern Argentina.
+There are several ways to reach Antarctica, the most popular of which is to cross Drake Passage from Ushuaia in southern Argentina.
+Other possibilities include flying in from Punta Arenas in Chile; or booking a cruise from New Zealand or Australia.
 In the past, research ships have embarked on Antarctic expeditions from both Cape Town and Port Elizabeth - but as yet, there are no regular Antarctic cruises scheduled for departure from South Africa.
-However, for those with time and a considerable amount of money, South Africa does offer one option for travel to the end of the Earth.
+However, for those with a considerable budget, South Africa does offer one option for tourist travel to the end of the Earth.

-Travelling by sea offers the opportunity to experience the Antarctic in the same way that the explorers of old would have done.
-It also creates better opportunities for whale-watching and pelagic birding; however, those that suffer from seasickness should be aware that the South Atlantic Ocean has a reputation for being very rough.
-It is undeniably the most affordable option, with fares for Silversea's 2017 cruises priced at between $11,150 and $28,850.
+Traveling by sea offers the opportunity to experience the Antarctic in the same way that the explorers of old would have done.
+It also creates better opportunities for whale-watching and pelagic birding; however, those that suffer from seasickness should be aware that the Southern Ocean has a reputation for being very rough.
+It is undeniably the most affordable option, with fares for Silversea's 2019 cruise starting from $12,600 per person.